 Of course, earning potential isn't the only factor to consider when choosing an educational path.
-The best online degrees are the ones that lead to careers that not only have decent salaries, but also are enjoyable and satisfying.
-So it's important to consider your own interests and aptitudes.
+The best online degrees are the ones that lead to careers that have decent salaries and are enjoyable and satisfying.
+So it's important to consider your interests and aptitudes.

-The list of online degrees below is divided into those that are offered at the associate, bachelor's, and master's levels.
+The online degrees below are divided into those offered at the associate, bachelor's, and master's levels.
 Let these ideas fuel your career exploration!

 Median salaries are current as of July 9, 2020 and are based on estimates from the Bureau of Labor Statistics unless indicated as being from (1) PayScale.
 All salaries are rounded to the nearest thousand.